 The take-up of shared parental leave so far appears to be low, so the costs of equalising benefits may not be as great as employers may fear.

 If employers already offer contractual maternity packages to female employees, they will be in breach of contract if they try to reduce these to the statutory minimum for existing employees.

-Government guidance states that an occupational maternity or paternity pay scheme may continue and does not have to be extended to SPL - but this is has been challenged in tribunal cases.
+Government guidance states that an occupational maternity or paternity pay scheme may continue and does not have to be extended to SPL - but this has been challenged in tribunal cases.

-Employers offering enhanced maternity pay benefits face a significant risk of sex discrimination claims under the Equality Act 2010 or EU legislation if they do not offer equal benefits to male employees.
+Employers offering enhanced maternity pay benefits face a risk of sex discrimination claims under the Equality Act 2010 if they do not offer equal benefits to male employees.
 The legal arguments are complex because the law builds in some protection for the different treatment of women.